tale-toul/OCP4AzureIPI/README.md

 ## Introduction

-The instructions and code in this repository can be used as an example to create a basic networking infrastructure in Azure and deploy an Openshift 4 cluster on that infrastructure using the IPI installer.
+The instructions and code in this repository show how to create the basic Azure infrastructure neccessary to deploy an Openshift 4 IPI cluster.

 The Openshift cluster deployed using this repository can be public or private:
 * A [public](https://docs.openshift.com/container-platform/4.9/installing/installing_azure/installing-azure-vnet.html) cluster is fully accessible from the Internet.
-* A [private.](https://docs.openshift.com/container-platform/4.9/installing/installing_azure/installing-azure-private.html) cluster is only accessible from the VNet where it is created unless additional configurations are put in place to allow clients to connect from other VNets or from the Internet.
+* A [private.](https://docs.openshift.com/container-platform/4.9/installing/installing_azure/installing-azure-private.html) cluster is only accessible from the same VNet where it is created unless additional configurations are put in place to allow clients to connect from other VNets or from the Internet.
 This repository provides an [example of such configuration](#accessing-a-private-openshift-cluster-from-the-internet) using an [Azure Application Gateway](#https://docs.microsoft.com/en-us/azure/application-gateway/overview) to make the private cluster or parts of it public.
-A private cluster must be installed from a host in the same VNet where the cluster will run so the installer can resolve the DNS records served by the private DNS zone.
+A private cluster must be installed from a bastion host connected to the same VNet where the cluster is created, so the installer can resolve the DNS records served by the private DNS zone.

-    Some of the reasons to create a private cluster and then make it public instead of install it as a public cluster from the beginning are:
+    Some of the reasons to create a private cluster and then make it public instead of install it as a public cluster from the start are:

     * Hiding the complex DNS domain used by the cluster and instead publish a simpler one (myapp.apps.cluster1.example.com vs myapp.example.com).
     * Limiting the number of public applications to a subset of the all applications running in the cluster.